 Predictable monthly costs.
 This may seem like old news, but many companies don’t realize just how much they can save by moving their communications to the cloud.
 By hosting a phone system over the Internet, businesses are charged on an “as needed” basis, paying only for what they use.
 That makes cloud-based communication systems especially cost-effective for small businesses-eliminating the need to pay for the installation and maintenance of a traditional phone system.

 Outsource IT support to the provider.
 The management of an on-site solution can be very expensive.
 Because of the complexity of today’s communications systems, it can often takes an entire IT department to manage.
 Cloud-based communications can help alleviate the burden by eliminating maintenance, IT work load and some of the more costly internal infrastructure, including servers and storage systems by making it services the responsibility of the provider.

 Scale up or down based on users.
 Anyone who has moved or expanded an on-site phone system knows just how difficult it can be.
 Whether a business is growing, moving or sizing down, the cloud provides the flexibility and scalability the business needs now and in the future.
-And with cloud-based systems, businesses can access and add new features without any new hardware requirements.
+And with cloud-based systems, businesses can access and add new features without any new hardware requirement.

 4. Vendor management

 One vendor for everything.
-With cloud communications, a vendor manages communication systems off-site, and IT departments are freed up to focus on other high-priority issues.
+With cloud communications, an IT Support vendor manages communication systems off-site, and IT departments are freed up to focus on other high-priority issues.
 (Let IT get back to that email fix!)